social-protocols/quality-news/writeup.md

 When we run this model we find that the posterior estimate of the true upvote rate for each story "shrinks": it falls somewhere between the upvote ratio for that story, and the average upvote ratio of 1.
 The more data we have for each story, the closer the posterior is to the actual upvote ratio.

-In fact, the posterior is always just a weighted average of the observed upvote pate and the prior of 1.0.
+In fact, the posterior is always just a weighted average of the observed upvote rate and the prior of 1.0.
 The weights are, respectively, the amount of attention and a constant representing the strength of the prior.
-If we know this constant, we can then estimate quality using the following formula -- a technique known as Bayesian averaging.
+If we know this constant, we can then estimate upoteRate using the following formula -- a technique known as Bayesian averaging.
 Our calculations are shown [here].